Alex Mashinsky: Civil lawsuits

 On January 31, 2023, Shoba Pillay, a court-appointed examiner and a former federal prosecutor, filed a 470-page report on Celsius (with an additional 200 pages of appendices) with the bankruptcy court.
-Pillay's report, as interpreted by Molly White, was particularly critical of the weekly "Ask Mashinsky Anything" livestreams, which were later edited and published as videos on demand:
+Pillay's report, as interpreted by Molly White, described "blatant fraud" by Mashinsky during his time as CEO.
+The report was particularly critical of the weekly "Ask Mashinsky Anything" livestreams, which were later edited and published as videos on demand.

-The Pillay report also noted that Mashinsky had not personally read Celsius's terms of use, and had made many public statements that contradicted the terms.
+The Pillay report also noted that Mashinsky did not personally read Celsius's terms of use, and made many public statements which contradicted the terms.
 Mashinsky repeatedly claimed that Celsius's CEL token was "registered" with the SEC, when it was not.
-The report described Mashinsky as personally intervening in key decisions such as Celsius's reward amounts, and it said that he personally benefited from selling CEL tokens, whose value Celsius pumped at his direction.
+The report described Mashinsky as personally intervening in key decisions such as Celsius's reward amounts, and stated that he personally benefited from selling CEL tokens, whose value Celsius pumped at his direction.
 Although Mashinsky told customers that the CEL token's value reflected the business's value, the Pillay report quoted internal conversations between employees who said that CEL should be valued at $0.